Ed Woodward is to leave his role as executive vice-chairman of Manchester United, Stats Perform News understands.

 The proposals proved hugely unpopular and drew widespread criticism from fans, pundits and players – including United's own Marcus Rashford and Luke Shaw – along with managers and politicians, with UEFA promising harsh sanctions for the clubs involved.

-It is understood the 49-year-old Woodward was already set to leave the club at the end of 2021 and that he will continue to fulfil his duties until then.
+It is understood the 49-year-old Woodward was already set to leave the club at the end of 2021 and that he will continue to fulfill his duties until then.

 Woodward's departure is said to be an amicable one and not related to the European Super League.